zwang1995/data-driven-CAMPD/README.md

-# Data-Driven Integrated Solvent and Process Design
+# (Under Construction) Data-Driven Integrated Solvent and Process Design

 This repository contains the data and scripts involved in the manuscript: